sigsum/sigsum-go/doc/policy.md

 quorum X-and-Y
 ```
 This policy file lists a single log and six witnesses.
 The witnesses
-are divided into two groups, e.g, because the `X-witnesses` are
+are divided into two groups, e.g., because the `X-witnesses` are
 operated by one organization, and the
 `Y-witnesses` are operated by a separate organization.